These small laundry room organization and decor ideas will have your laundry room looking neat, tidy, and beautiful in no time!

 I was sure to label all of of my bins so that I could find what I need at a glance.
 I made the bin labels using my Cricut Explore + adhesive vinyl.
 (The font I used is called Crushed.)
 You can get a tutorial for how I create this type of labels in this post.

 On the first day of demo in the laundry room, Donnie was using a hammer and crowbar to pound out the old baseboards, and the dome of the old light fixture fell and smashed into 1000 pieces.
 Oops.
 Thankfully, we were planning on replacing that light fixture anyway, and I couldn’t be happier with this beauty!

-Small Laundry Room Organization Tip #4- Create a spot to hang items to dry.
+Small Laundry Room Ideas, Tip #4- Create a spot to hang items to dry.